Best ₹2 Crore Term Insurance Plans 2026: Top 5 Compared

 Top 5 Plans for ₹2 Crore Cover

-1. HDFC Click 2 Protect Life
+1. HDFC Life Click 2 Protect Supreme Plus

 Best for: Most buyers - excellent CSR, competitive premium, flexible payouts.